Icelandic Sheepdog: Everything you need to know

 - They can figure out things like to open doors without being taught

-- Can be susceptible to Hip dysplasia, Dog cataracts, Cryptorchidism, Distichiasis and Luxating patella although none of them are common nor are they connected directly with the breed
+- Have weak resistance to Hip dysplasia, Dog cataracts, Cryptorchidism, Distichiasis, and Luxating patella.
+However, none of these illnesses and infections are exceptionally common nor are they connected directly with the breed.

 The Colors of the Icelandic Sheepdog